pixos/palmtrie/README.md

 scanning.
 Examples of ternary matching tables are found at `tests/acl-0001.tcam` and `tests/acl-0002.tcam`.

+The output of these evaluation programs include 30 lines of the lookup rate samples.
+Each sample measures the lookup rate for 10 seconds.
+The first column represents the unix timestamp at the beginning of the sample.
+The second and the third columns represent the lookup count and the average lookup rate for the duration, respectively.

 The following toolset is used to convert an ACL ruleset to a ternary matching table and generate a traffic pattern file: https://github.com/drpnd/acl

+### Reproducing the evaluation results in the Palmtrie paper

+To reproduce the evaluation results of Palmtrie^+_8 in the paper, the following can be used.

+    $ ./run_evaluation.sh

+It creates a temporary directory to save the evaluation results.
+The directory is reported at the end of the output when the evaluation has finished.
+The `campus` directory stores the results for the synthetic campus network policy ACLs.
+The `campus/random` and `campus/scanning` directories store the results for the uniform traffic and the reverse-byte order scanning, respectively.
+The `classbench` directory stores the results for the ClassBench dataset.

 ## APIs